CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### Attachments

-The Attachments is used to define the list of attachments for the email, where each [String][] in the list is a path pointing to the attachment on the server that is executing the flow.
+The Attachments is used to define the list of attachments for the email message, where each item in the list is a path pointing to the attachment.

+The supported file path formats are dependent on the block being used:

+- [Send Email Using SMTP Server Block][Send Email Using SMTP Server Block Supported File Paths]

 | | |
 |--------------------|---------------------------|